Experience Mahi Mahi Fishing on the Gold Coast

 During the summer months, you can find large Mahi mahi off the Gold Coast.
 These remarkable fish have a relatively short lifespan, typically living for 4 to 5 years, but they grow rapidly.
 The average catch size ranges from 4 to 13 kilograms (15 to 29 pounds), with larger specimens reaching up to 15 kilograms (33 pounds).
 Mahi-mahi over 18 kilograms (40 pounds) are considered true monsters.

-Mahi-mahi have streamlined bodies and dorsal fins that extend nearly the entire length of their bodies.
-They are distinguished by their blunt head shape and amazing colors: golden on the sides, and bright blues and greens on the sides and back.
-Mature males have prominent foreheads protruding well above the body proper.
-Females have a rounded head.
-Females are also usually smaller than males.
+Mahi-mahi boasts streamlined bodies with dorsal fins that stretch almost the entire length of their bodies.
+They are easily recognized by their distinctive blunt head shape and stunning colors: a golden hue on their sides, complemented by vibrant blues and greens on their sides and back.
+Mature males exhibit prominent foreheads that protrude above their bodies, while females have rounded heads and are typically smaller than males.